-When not served a dose of bad luck by the ocean it was the most seasoned and well trained competitors who would emerge victorious in the early rounds.
+When not tripped up by the aforementioned, it was the most seasoned and well trained competitors who would emerge victorious in the early rounds.
 You could see how over years of training and coaching, many had learnt to risk mediate their every manoeuvre, finely tuning each turn so it appears simultaneously sufficiently critical to the judges, but also is a very safe option for the section available.
-Luckily for spectators however, this style of surfing melts away into the later rounds, where it is replaced by big risk manoeuvres and crazy airs, driven, as on the CT, particularly by the Brazillian contingent.
+Luckily for spectators however, this style of surfing melts away into the later rounds, where it is replaced by bigger riskier manoeuvres and crazy airs, driven, as on the CT, particularly by the Brazillian contingent.

 When asked why they want to partake in this endless conveyor belt of competitions, particularly when the professional free surf route exists, all the competitors have similar answers; they love to win and they want to be the best.
 It seems to me not only that, but also that they want to be validated and celebrated and known by all to be the best.

 It’s a hard thing for an everyday surfer to relate to, which perhaps explains the continuing relative disinterest in competitive surfing, particularly at a low level.
-Surfing is after all an inherently uncompetitive sport and indeed one where with great swathes pride themselves on its ability to be a purely solo pursuit.
-Many of such surfers hold a healthy disregard for the obsessively competitive competition surfer, accusing them of lacking ‘soul’.
+Unlike other sports, surfing can be enjoyed without any competitive element at all, and is preferred by many a solitary pursuit.
+As a result, most surfers hold a healthy disregard for the obsessively competitive competition surfer.

 However isn’t it these opposite but equally staunchly held interpretations that are so common within surfing that make it so entertaining.
 Yes, we all love those explorers pioneering new waves and regions, but these low ranked regional comps are integral rungs that gift us the standard of surfer that exists today.
 They make sure there’s no way those who make it to top level of competition have fluked their way there.
 And so to those who compete endlessly in them we say; thank you.
 It’s a tough job, but someones got to do it.